 The Cognitive Recovery Lab operates across Georgetown University Medical Center and MedStar National Rehabilitation Hospital.
 We aim to improve the lives of people with cognitive and language difficulties by expanding our understanding of (1) how the brain performs language and cognitive functions, (2) how these brain systems change in the face of injury or dysfunction, and (3) how we can improve recovery.
 To achieve these aims we perform a range of human subjects research from basic cognitive neuroscience through clinical trials.
 We use a variety of methods, including behavioral studies, lesion studies in people with stroke, multimodal MRI, tDCS, tDCS/fMRI, TMS, and TMS/EEG.
 Dr. Stoodley is affiliated with the Center for Behavioral Neuroscience at American University and the Behavior, Cognition, and Neuroscience program (PhD program).
 Dr. Stoodley’s Developmental Neuroscience Lab investigates the role of the human cerebellum in cognition and cognitive development, employing clinical studies, structural and functional neuroimaging, neuromodulation, and combined neuromodulation/neuroimaging.

-Please send applications to email@example.com@american.edu.
+Please send applications to email@example.com and firstname.lastname@example.org.
 Send a cover letter with a statement of interest, CV, writing sample, and the names and email addresses of three professional references.